Chunyu-Lin-bjtu/autoware-wiki/Generic-x86-Docker.md

 This page guides you to install and run Autoware on the Intel x86 processor (64 bits) using Docker.
-If you are using other platforms, such as NVIDIA DRIVE, please check if they are supported by [Autoware Docker](https://github.com/CPFL/Autoware/wiki/Docker).
+For other platforms, such as NVIDIA DRIVE, please check [here](https://github.com/CPFL/Autoware/wiki/Docker) whether they are supported.

 ## Outline